From 08 July 2019 to 26 October 2019

 Marco Bagnoli (Empoli, 1949) entertains a multidisciplinary dialogue, looking back to the Italian Renaissance, to a cultural tradition in which philosophy and science were integral.
 Engaged in continuous study and travel, Bagnoli delves into Islamic culture, the mystical poetry of the Persian writer Rumi, Sufism, and the doctrines of Hinduism and Taoism for his work.
 A search for the absolute is also one of the themes of the installation made up of Colui che sta (He Who Is) and Benché sia notte (Though It Be Night), both from 1991–92 (Room 24), which Bagnoli created specifically for his solo exhibition at the Castello di Rivoli.
 In the first work, the various rotations of a series of wooden disks create a sculpture whose shadow projects a double human profile.
 The title is derived from the Vedic figure of Sthanu, the deity who, according to mythology, was transformed into a pillar of fire surrounded by the continuous emanation and disappearance of multiple figures, evocations of those mortal beings that he refused to create.
 Like a two-headed creature, capable of seeing in opposite directions, the work suggests the possibility of overcoming the dualistic limitations of reason.
 The second work consists of a loosely woven grid of copper strips, on which are placed small boxwood roots.

 Pioneer of an art that investigates female identity, Joan Jonas (New York, 1936) has recently turned to the natural world, hypothesizing a closer relationship with marine organisms often threatened by rampant pollution.
 At the beginning of her career, in the sixties in New York, she looked at the work of numerous dancers, in search of a new language that led her to develop new performances.
 Further inspiration comes from the Nōtheater, whose simplicity and precision she appreciates.
-Wind, 1968 (Room 25), is one of his first videos.
+Wind, 1968 (Room 25), is one of her first videos.
 Filmed among snowy fields and the seashore in the presence of an incessant and impetuous wind, the video stages a series of choreographies created by a group of performers who carry out actions hindered and slowed by the strong wind.